Iguanas can make extraordinary pets but they are not for everyone.

 Reaching in from above will give the iguana the impression that you are a predator and therefore it will defend itself.
-Iguanas have four forms of weaponry for defence; a long tail used for whipping and thrashing, razor sharp teeth, claws, and spikes that run down its back.
+Iguanas have four forms of weaponry for defense; a long tail used for whipping and thrashing, razor-sharp teeth, claws, and spikes that run down its back.

-They will not hesitate to use these defences if they feel threatened.
+They will not hesitate to use these defenses if they feel threatened.
 By studying your iguana’s behaviour you will be able to calculate his actions and avoid being injured.

 Health issues affect iguanas like any animal.
 Although they are mostly hardy there are instances when they can contrive diseases from an improper diet.

 Kidney failure is amongst the greatest killers of iguanas.
 It is important that you monitor your iguana regularly.

 If you notice certain signs like diarrhoea, colour change, blank staring, lethargy, or excessive drinking, then you need to get your Iguana to a vet.

 Iguanas can also be a carrier of Salmonella.
 Be sure to wash your hands thoroughly after handling to avoid potential exposure.

 Nails should also be trimmed regularly by someone with experience.

 If you are still considering owning an iguana it is important that you continue reading and learning about this extraordinary reptile.